 RESEARCH HAS JUST today been published on how many office workers in the UK spend practically their entire working day sitting at their desks.
 Most are on their feet for less than half an hour a day, and over half even eat their lunch at their desks.
 While this is unlikely to be shocking or even mildly surprising news to anyone who has ever worked in an office, it is a huge concern where public health is concerned.
 A sedentary lifestyle increases the risk of heart disease, type 2 diabetes and weight gain – the gist of the research conducted by the British Heart Foundation – but from a more immediate and functional point of view, it’s also awful for your posture and body mechanics.

-LET’S FACE IT, our bodies are not designed to commute to an office location, sit at a desk all day and then get back in the car to drive home, followed by an evening sat on the sofa.
-Continue reading
+Let’s face it, our bodies are not designed to commute to an office location, sit at a desk all day and then get back in the car to drive home, followed by an entire evening sitting in front of the TV.
+Whatever happened to our ancestor, the ‘Running Man’?